-This course is introductory - by no means does it claim completeness in such dynamically developing fields as numerical analysis of slender steel structures and structural durability.
-The course intends to achieve a basic understanding of applied mechanics approaches to slender steel structure modeling and structural durability, which can serve as a foundation for the exploration of more advanced theories and analyses of different kind of structures.
+This course is introductory - by no means does it claim completeness in such a dynamically developing field as numerical analysis of slender steel structures.
+The course intends to achieve a basic understanding of applied mechanics approaches to slender steel structure modelling, which can serve as a foundation for the exploration of more advanced theories and analyses of different kind of structures.